 We all think we need a little R&R, but in truth, the best holidays are those during which we exert ourselves a little more in the physical realm, especially in natural areas of extreme beauty!
 We return with our souls refreshed and the meaning brought back to our lives.

-Swaziland is definitely an adventure hub of southern Africa, and Big Game Parks is no exception.
-With Mlilwane being Swaziland's Outdoor Lover's Paradise, and combining Hlane and Mkhaya, what more can we say…?
+Eswatini is definitely an adventure hub of southern Africa, and Big Game Parks is no exception.
+With Mlilwane being Eswatini's Outdoor Lover's Paradise, and combining Hlane and Mkhaya, what more can we say…?

 If horses are your thing, or appeal in some way, head out on trail for a number of nights with Chubeka Trails.
 Book in at Mlilwane Wildlife Sanctuary (options include Rest Camp, Sondzela Backpackers or Reilly’s Rock Hilltop Lodge) for the preceding night, enjoy 1-4 nights on trail and return for another night in fixed accommodation just to round it off nicely and ensure you hit the road totally revitalised.